ssb2017/revbayes_fossils/README.md

 The next section provides specific details for locating the tutorial exercise and associated files.

-## Introduction and Background
-The slides for the lecture on the methods and background are available in this repository ([slides PDF](https://github.com/ssb2017/revbayes_fossils/blob/master/SSB_2017_TEFBD_slides.pdf)).

 ## Exercise: Estimating the Phylogeny and Divergence Times of Fossil and Extant Bears